suraj126708/hackathon_gujarat/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.